Option Canada: Grenier report

+The report found no evidence that the October 1995 Unity Rally in Montreal was planned to sabotage the sovereigntist movement.

+After publishing his report, Grenier said, "I think it's now time to move forward, to move ahead".
+At his request, the documents and testimony of his inquiry were classified indefinitely.

+In May 2023, the Parti Québécois received unanimous approval in the Quebec parliament on a motion calling for the documents to be released.

 Jocelyn Beaudoin worked for the Option Canada group during the 1995 Quebec Referendum.
 He worked as Quebec's representative in Toronto, charged with defending Quebec's interests in Ontario, Western Canada and the territories.
 He was suspended with pay after the January 2006 publication of Les secrets d'Option Canada, a book which accused Beaudoin of using federal government money for the "No" campaign during the 1995 referendum.

 Grenier found that Beaudoin was an Option Canada decision-maker.
 Grenier said the evidence contradicted Beaudoin's claims he was not involved with Option Canada after 7 September 1995.
 Beaudoin had instructed personnel, negotiated applications for subsidies, and received $24,000 for his expense account.
 After the Grenier report was released, he resigned his position.

-In Ottawa, Labour and Quebec Economic Development Minister Jean-Pierre Blackburn defended Michelle D'Auray, who Grenier concluded spent $8583 of Option Canada funds that should have been submitted for approval.
+In Ottawa, Labour and Quebec Economic Development Minister Jean-Pierre Blackburn defended Michelle D'Auray, who Grenier concluded spent $8,583 of Option Canada funds that should have been submitted for approval.
 D'Auray now serves as Secretary of the Treasury Board of Canada.